micropython-sintaxis-basica

 Exception Handling

-Exception handling allows you to manage errors that may occur during the execution of the program.
+Exception handling allows managing errors that may occur during program execution.
 In Python, this is done using the try, except, finally blocks.

 try: